Boys Over Flowers Season 2

 Boys Over Flowers Season 2, known in Japan as Hana Nochi Hare: HanaDan Next Season (花のち晴れ〜花男 Next Season〜), is a Japanese manga series written and illustrated by Yoko Kamio.
-It is a sequel to Kamio's Boys Over Flowers, The story takes place at Eitoku Academy, two years after the members of the F4 have graduated, with all new characters.
+It is a sequel to Kamio's Boys Over Flowers.
+The series takes place at Eitoku Academy, two years after the members of the F4 have graduated, and introduces a new generation of characters.